keithjjones/hostintel/README.md

 You should be able to import myoutput.csv into any database or spreadsheet program.

 **Note that depending on your network, your API key limits, and the data you are searching for, this script can run for a very long time!
-Use each module sparingly!**
+Use each module sparingly!
+In return for the long wait, you save yourself from having to pull this data manually.**

 # Intelligence Sources: